 If you experience these side effects after starting clonazepam they will often improve over the first week or two as you continue to take the medication.

-- Increased heart rate, headache, memory impairment, irritability, restlessness
+Shortness of breath, trouble speaking, feeling very tired, dizziness, or passing out.
+Increased heart rate, headache, memory impairment, irritability, and restlessness may occur.

 Clonazepam is a safe and effective medication when used as directed.
 Benzodiazepines may produce emotional and/or physical dependence (addiction) even when used as recommended.
 Physical dependence may develop after 2 or more weeks of daily use.